arirawr/blog/_posts/2015-05-04-mentoring.markdown

 ##Mentorship is changing.
 Mentorship in the age of the hackathon is less formal.
 It's subconscious.
 It's perpetual.

 Building a network of people with diverse skills and interests is now more important than trying to pair with a single guide.
+The hackathon community is comprised entirely of talented people who are constantly growing and learning.
+It's time that we take advantage of that and embrace mentorship as a part of our community culture.

+##Mentorship Culture
+Let's make constant mentorship the default.

+1. Always be learning.
+2. Ask for help often.
+3. Share the things you've learned.

 _When I don't write on this blog, I write on [Medium][medium]_